Should I Mist My Money Tree? (+Ideal Humidity)

 Stop using tap water and start using filtered water to mist your money tree.

-How to check humidity levels in my home?
+How do I check humidity levels in my home?

-The humidity inside your house can depend on external factors such as the area you live in, temperature, and season.
+The humidity inside your house can depend on external factors such as your area, temperature, and season.
 The humidity levels can also differ depending on the rooms of your house.

 For example, rooms such as the bathroom or kitchen will have higher humidity levels than the other rooms of your house.

-When it comes to seasons, the humidity levels will drop down during winter, so you might need to relocate your money tree to a room that has higher humidity levels.
+When it comes to seasons, the humidity levels will drop during winter, so you might need to relocate your money tree to a room with higher humidity levels.

 Signs that your money tree requires more humidity